 We have a global portfolio of patents to protect our drug candidates and technologies.
-As of June 30, 2023, we owned or had exclusive license rights to (i) 165 granted patents and 101 pending patent applications in jurisdictions such as the U.S., EPO, mainland China, Japan, South Korea, Canada, Australia, Taiwan, Mexico, and Brazil, and (ii) 12 patent applications under the PCT that has not been nationalized.
+As of December 31, 2022, we owned or had exclusive license rights to (i) 162 granted patents and 92 pending patent applications in jurisdictions such as the U.S., EPO, mainland China, Japan, South Korea, Canada, Australia, Taiwan, Mexico, and Brazil, and (ii) 11 patent applications under the PCT that has not been nationalized.

-The patent portfolios for our clinical stage lead product and other products as of June 30, 2023 are summarized below:
+The patent portfolios for our clinical stage lead product and other products as of December 31, 2022 are summarized below:

-• AN2025: As of June 30, 2023, we in-licensed 86 granted patents, including seven in the U.S., six in EPO, five in China, and 68 in other jurisdictions, including Canada and Japan, and 18 pending patent applications directed to AN2025.
+- AN2025: As of December 31, 2022, we in-licensed 86 granted patents, including seven in the U.S., six in EPO, five in China, and 68 in other jurisdictions, including Canada and Japan, and 13 pending patent applications directed to AN2025.
 The expected expiration date of granted patents directed to the potential approved use of the compound is 2032, taking into account of the possible 5-year patent term extension in jurisdictions where patent term extension is available, including but not limited to U.S., Europe, and China.
-The term of patent extension in each jurisdiction is estimated based on the patent filing date, the patent grant date, the IND enabling date, the estimated NDA date, and FDA/ EMA/NMPA approval date according to relevant regulations in each jurisdiction.
+The term of patent extension in each jurisdiction is estimated based on the patent filing date, the patent grant date, the IND enabling date, the estimated NDA date, and FDA/EMA/NMPA approval date according to relevant regulations in each jurisdiction.
 In addition to the in-licensed patents, we filed two more PCT applications claiming use of AN2025 in combination therapy, which have not been nationalized yet.
 Even if these patents can provide us with adequate protection, after patent term expires, we may face competition from generic manufacturers.
-For further details, see "Risk Factors - Risk related to our business - We may face competition from generic or biosimilar manufacturers after the patent protection is no longer valid."

-• AN0025: As of June 30, 2023, we in-licensed 22 granted patents, including two in the U.S., one in EPO, two in China, and 16 in other jurisdictions, including Canada and Australia, and five pending patent applications directed to AN0025.
+For further details, see "Risk Factors Risk related to our business We may face competition from generic or biosimilar manufacturers after the patent protection is no longer valid." - AN0025: As of December 31, 2022, we in-licensed 21 granted patents, including two in the U.S., one in EPO, two in China, and 16 in other jurisdictions, including Canada and Australia, and six pending patent applications directed to AN0025.
 The expected expiration date of granted patents directed to the potential approved use of the compound is 2036, taking into account of the possible 5-year patent term extensions in jurisdictions where patent term extension is available, including but not limited to the U.S., Europe, and China.
 Similar to AN2025, the term of patent extension in each jurisdiction is estimated based on the patent filing date, the patent grant date, the IND enabling date, the estimated NDA date, and FDA/EMA/NMPA approval date according to relevant regulations in each jurisdiction.
-Further to the in-licensed patents, we also filed two provisional patent applications directed to a new formulation of AN0025.
+Further to the in-licensed patents, we also filed two provisional patent applications directed to a new formulation of AN0025 and a series of biomarkers to predict patients' responsiveness to the treatment with AN0025.